 - How well does the story work, overall?
 Does it hold together from beginning to end?
 Are dramatic tension and conflict sustained throughout?
 Is the payoff satisfying?

 - Are the characters and their actions believable?
+Are they three-dimensional and compelling?
 Are all the story questions answered and resolved, all loose ends tied up?
 Are there holes in logic, consistency, or sense?

 - Are the stakes high enough to keep readers invested?
 Consistent?
 Urgent?

 You’ll receive two separate documents: your manuscript with suggested changes and embedded comments and queries using Track Changes, and a separate—and very extensive—written editorial letter: the big-picture comments about the overall structure and form of the manuscript.
 The letter offers an overview of the areas where you might polish, develop, or clarify the story and, in conjunction with the specific embedded notes, serves as a very clear “blueprint” for you in approaching revisions.
 This type of edit also encompasses moderate line edits for polishing the prose itself.

 - Single-pass rates range from 3.5 to 5.0 cents per word (.035 to .050), depending on the services you request and the amount of work required and agreed upon (exact quote settled before work begins).

 - Slightly higher rates can be quoted for up to two subsequent editorial passes of author revisions on a contracted manuscript (determined prior to contracting, in a firm quote).